FICTION

 A Real Boy

-By Sophia Adamowicz in Issue Thirteen, January 2024
+by Sophia Adamowicz in Issue Thirteen, January 2024

 The hands that drag him are huge and gnarled and knotted—hands not of flesh, but of wood.
 He rakes through the soil, breathless as a swimmer striving against the tide, and clings onto a root that breaches the surface._Dirt jams under his nails; splinters split his nicotine-stained skin as he holds on for dear life.
 But the backwards pull is too strong.
 It stretches him until his arms almost pop from their sockets and, with a ragged scream, he’s forced to let go.